MANIPULATION

 4. Manipulation and power practices

 The status accorded to manipulation is based on notions of power and action.
-Should power be exercised through reason and valid argument, or, in a Machiavellian perspective, does it necessarily require the use of violence and lies?
+Should power be exercised through reason and valid argument, or, in a Machiavellian perspective, does it necessarily require the use of violence and lies, as seen from a Machiavellian perspective?

 I must confess that the so-called cultured circles of Western Europe and America are incapable of understanding the real balance of power.
 These people must be considered deaf and dumb.

-Telling the truth is a petty-bourgeois prejudice, while lying is often justified by the ends in view.
+Telling the truth is a petty-bourgeois prejudice, while lying is often justified by the intended outcome.
 (Lenin, quoted in V. Volkoff, [Disinformation, A Weapon of War], 1986[2]

 Discussing the vital need to keep secret the place and time of the Normandy landings, Churchill said: